What is obesity?

 What causes obesity?

-Often obesity results from genetic(e.g. Bandet-Biedl syndrome, Prader willi syndrome), behavioral, metabolic and hormonal influences on body weight.
-It results from a combination of causes and contributing factors, like-1) family and genetic predisposition.
-2) Life style choices like high calorie intake, junk food, added sugars and beverages physical inactivity etc. 3) Some medications like antidepressants, anti-anxiety steroids, OCPs, OHA, anti epileptics.
-4) Poor quality sleep .
+Often obesity results from genetic(e.g. Bandet-Biedl syndrome, Prader-Willi syndrome), behavioural, metabolic and hormonal influences on body weight.
+It results from a combination of causes and contributing factors, like 1) family and genetic predisposition.
+2) Lifestyle choices like high calorie intake, junk food, added sugars and beverages, physical inactivity, etc. 3) Some medications like antidepressants, anti-anxiety steroids, OCPs, OHA, anti epileptics.
+4) Poor quality sleep.

-Obesity, characterized by excessive body fat, is a serious health issue with numerous consequences like increased risk of cardiovascular event, stroke, sleep apnea, certain cancers(breast, colon cancer), fatty liver disease, metabolic syndrome.
-Above all this obese person face the social stigma, discrimination and negative social interaction leading to depression, anxiety which consequently impact the quality of life.
+Obesity, characterized by excessive body fat, is a serious health issue with numerous consequences, like increased risk of cardiovascular events, stroke, sleep apnea, certain cancers(breast cancer, colon cancer), fatty liver disease, and metabolic syndrome.
+Above all, this obese person faces the social stigma, discrimination and negative social interaction leading to depression, anxiety, which consequently impact the quality of life.

 Is obesity treatable?

 The goal of obesity treatment is to reach and stay at a healthy weight.
 And the mainstay of this treatment is to change lifestyle to such as diet and exercise.
-But for morbid obese patients (BMI>40),bariatric surgery or an intragastric balloon are advised.
+But for morbidly obese patients (BMI>40), bariatric surgery or an intragastric balloon is advised.

 Very impressive, educational blog with full of information at the same place